-- The continuation of the homestead exemption also applies to special exemptions like homeowners age 65 or older, or those with a disability, or a spouse or survivor of a disabled veteran or of a veteran killed in active duty.
+- The continuation of the homestead exemption also applies to special exemptions like homeowners age 65 or older, those with a disability, or a spouse or survivor of a disabled veteran or a veteran killed in active duty.

 Property owners are legally required to pay property taxes and other charges, like sewer and water services.
 If your home was damaged in a disaster, you are still expected to pay your property taxes on time.
-There is no automatic protection from tax foreclosure, no extension of payment or other forgiveness provisions.
+There is no automatic protection from tax foreclosure, no extension of payment, or other forgiveness provisions.
 If you don’t pay on time, the county can place a priority lien against your property.
 This means that the county’s lien will have priority over all other liens (such as mortgages and judgments).
 If you have trouble paying your property taxes after a disaster, contact your local tax appraisal authority to see if they will agree to other payment arrangements.